delphieritas/BERT-NER/README.md

 ## Note:
 Do not remove the file, label_test.txt (under dir: output\result_dir), which is required when performing the training and testing.
+The original BERT repo can be found https://github.com/google-research/bert The BERT-NER repo is based on code provided here https://github.com/kyzhouhzau/BERT-NER